crattis/dfir_scripts/README.md

  * cwComputerPing.py - For use on Windows computers with Cygwin.
  * wComputerPing.py - For Windows running Python.

- Linux on Windows (Ubuntu on Windows) has not been tested, nor supported that this time.
+ Linux on Windows (Ubuntu on Windows) does not appear to support ping, when this was tested.